CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 corporations, and interstate banks.

-1950 Electronic Campaigning Between 1956 and 1968 campaign spending doubles from $155 million to
+1950 Electronic Campaigning Between 1956 and 1968 campaign spending doubles from $155 million

-$10 million to $60 million.
+from $10 million to $60 million.

 1968 Campaign Contributions 8 percent of the voting population gave contributions to local, state, and